CCCC Collaboration Standard (CCCS) v1

 Selectors (MUST start with @)

-@all: all actors in the group@peers: all peer actors@foreman: foreman actor(s)@user: the human user (UI recipient)
+@all: all visible collaboration actors in the group@peers: all visible peer actors@foreman: foreman actor(s)@user: the human user (UI recipient)

 Compatibility